Intro

 - Illustrative Tools—to help users assess the effectiveness of a system of internal control based on requirements listed in the updated framework

-And the organization in 2004 issued a second framework: Enterprise Risk Management—Integrated Framework, updated in 2017.
+The organization in 2004 issued a second framework: Enterprise Risk Management—Integrated Framework, updated in 2017.

 What Are the Five Components of the COSO Framework?